Programme

 Logistics

 Students travelling to the course need to make it to Oviedo themselves and at own cost.
-Please don’t buy your tickets until your receive a confirmation email from the organizers.
+Participants need to buy own tickets and to unform organizers on their arrival and departure times, flight numbers by 20 March 2026.
 The course organizers unfortunately cannot assist with visa support.
 Transportation will be provided from Oviedo only on two occasions: on Sunday before the course, and on Friday after the course; these are included in the course fee.
 Should you need to arrive or depart independently, see venue’s location on Google maps.
 There is limited, free parking space for the hotel guests.

 Accommodation and food

 Other meals (lunches, dinners) will be organized starting from dinner on Sunday, 17 May till lunch on Friday, 22 May inclusive, taking into account your dietary limitations provided at registration.
-There is a possibility to buy some snacks and drinks from the bar.
+There is a possibility to buy some snacks and drinks from the bar and the nearby shops.
 There are small grocery stores and ATMs in San Martín.
-You should be able to use bank cards, it may be a good idea to have some cash in EUR.
+While you should be able to use bank cards, it may be a good idea to have some cash in EUR.

 Costs